Chechekhins/scParadise/docs/theory.rst

 Example
 -------
-Suppose a T cell detection model is evaluated on a dataset containing 100 cells.
+Suppose a model is evaluated on a dataset containing 100 cells.
 In the dataset, there are actually 20 T cells present.
 The model correctly identified 70 of cells as non T cells and 30 cells as T cells (10 actually not T cells).

 .. math::
    Specificity = \frac {70}{70+10} = \frac {70}{80} = 0.875 = 87.5\%